 Question: What are the most important next steps when a Senior loses their spouse or loved one?

 Answer: This is a particularly stressful time for all concerned.
 The Funeral Director can provide useful suggestions and assistance during this time of need.
 They often will take on the task of notifying the Social Security Administration of the death.
 They typically provide (for a per-certificate fee) multiple copies (5-10) of the Death Certificates.
 Death certificates are required to claim life insurance benefits, transfer assets, probate the Will (if necessary), etc. Contact all former employers of the decedent as the family may be eligible to receive death benefits.
 Notify administrators of Life Insurance policies.
 Did decedent serve in U.S. Military?
-If so, may be eligible for military benefits.
+If so, he/she may be eligible for military benefits.
 Have safe deposit box?
 Review all assets to determine if held jointly vs individually.
 Individually-owned assets may require probating of the Will whereas, if all assets were jointly-owned by spouses, probation of the Will may not be required.
 It is also recommended that the spouse review all their financial holdings to ensure they have proper and updated beneficiary designations, both before AND following the death of a loved one.
 This is to ensure the assets go to the intended parties, and to the extent possible, are not tied up in the legal probate process.

 Question: What is the NJ ANCHOR Program?
 Am I eligible?
 Scheduled for 2025?